tomar19njt/Amazon-clone/README.md

 # Amazon-clone
 Amazon clone using HTML and CSS.
+All project images store in img folder.